Est. 2015 by Rashel Fitchett

 Pacific Crest Silver

-The Shiva Shell Collection
+The Sky Stone Collection

-Release Date: Feb 3 6pm Pacific
+Release Date: May 26, 6pm Pacific

 - Make an account here on my website

-- Sign up for my email alerts (below)
+- Sign up for my email alerts (below) so you can get snag a spot in my next collection's calendar for custom made jewelry

 -follow me on Instagram @rashel_fitchett